0xPolygon/polygon-docs/docs/tools/matic-js/installation.md

 ```
 ## Ethereum library

-The Ethereum library allows us to use any favorite ether library.
-It is injected into maticjs using plugins.
+The Ethereum library allows us to use any ether library.
+It is injected into Matic.js using plugins.

 matic.js supports two popular library -